warmspringwinds/segmentation_in_style/README.md

-## Segmentation in Style: Unsupervised Image Segmentation with Stylegan and CLIP
+## Segmentation in Style: Unsupervised Semantic Image Segmentation with Stylegan and CLIP